wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/5-configure-automation.md

 - For **Ramp-down**, you'll enter values into similar fields to **Ramp-up**, but this time it will be for when your host pool usage drops off.
 This will include the following fields:

-Start time
+- Start time

-Load-balancing algorithm
+- Load-balancing algorithm

-Minimum percentage of hosts (%)
+- Minimum percentage of hosts (%)

-Capacity threshold (%)
+- Capacity threshold (%)

-Force logoff users
+- Force logoff users

-Likewise, Off-peak hours works the same way as Peak hours:
+- Likewise, Off-peak hours works the same way as Peak hours:

-Start time, which is also the end of the ramp-down period.
+- Start time, which is also the end of the ramp-down period.

-Load-balancing algorithm.
+- Load-balancing algorithm.
 We recommend choosing depth-first to gradually reduce the number of session hosts based on sessions on each VM.

-Just like peak hours, you can't configure the capacity threshold here.
+- Just like peak hours, you can't configure the capacity threshold here.
 Instead, the value you entered in Ramp-down will carry over.

-Use the scaling tool to:

-- Schedule VMs to start and stop based on Peak and Off-Peak business hours.
-- Scale out VMs based on number of sessions per CPU core.
-- Scale in VMs during Off-Peak hours, to leave the minimum number of session host VMs running.

-The scaling tool can manage:

-- Only to pooled session host VMs
-- VMs in any region, but can only be used in the same subscription as your Azure Automation account and Azure Logic Apps

-The following steps describe the high-level process you use to set up the scaling tool for Azure Virtual Desktop session hosts.

-1. *Create an Azure Automation account*: Download and run the Azure PowerShell script createazureautomationaccount.ps1 from the [scaling script repository](https://aka.ms/WVDscaling) in GitHub.
-1. *Create an Azure Automation Run As account*: In the Azure portal, from the Automation account you've created, add an Azure Run As Account.
-This process creates an asset named AzureRunAsConnection in the Automation account.
-The connection asset holds the application ID, tenant ID, subscription ID, and certificate thumbprint.
-1. *Create a role assignment in Azure Virtual Desktop*: Use the Azure Virtual Desktop PowerShell module to create a role assignment so that AzureRunAsConnection can interact with Azure Virtual Desktop.
-1. *Create the Azure Logic App and run schedule*: Download and run the Azure PowerShell script createazurelogicapp.ps1 from the [scaling script repository](https://aka.ms/WVDscaling) in GitHub.

-For step-by-step instructions and to learn more about this tool, review the links at the end of this module.